Lolisolera/Vinyl-Jukebox/README.md

 💡 To start using the app, insert a virtual £1 coin, search for a track, and enjoy the music!

+## ⚠️ Important Note About Deezer Previews

+Music previews are streamed live from the Deezer Public API.
+Due to external licensing restrictions, **some previews may expire or become unavailable** over time.
+The app handles this gracefully by informing users when a preview cannot be played.

 ### 🧠 Pseudocode
 See pseudocode.md for a detailed project breakdown, including architecture, components, flow, and database schema.